 His sister tells an even more rambling story, but it involves an actual apparition of a female figure.
 That's it.
 The rest of the details would be spooky, if she knew how to tell a story.

 Holzer calls in a psychic to help him.
 The psychic has a wander through the house and tells us that the haunting entity is from a house that used to stand in the same place.
 It's… It's all so lame.
-All of this, everything we've seen so far, I've seen the same sort of thing in a dozen movies, but it works there because of the tone, the suspense, the storytelling.
+All of this, everything we've seen so far, I've seen the same sort of thing in a dozen movies.
+But it works in those movies, because of the tone, the suspense, the storytelling.
 Here it's just… Ugh.

 The psychic demonstrates some information that could come just as easily from a little research or even guesswork.
-When she says that the ghost's first name is Margaret that's ok, but when she says that the surname starts with 'h', it just…
+When she says that the ghost's first name is Margaret that's okay, but when she says that the surname starts with 'h', it just… ugh.

 Honestly, the intro to this episode left me with dangerously high expectations.